AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/campaign-creation.md

    Oder

-   Wählen Sie **[!UICONTROL Analytics-Metrik]** verwenden und wählen Sie dann eine Metrik aus, die als Optimierungsziel verwendet werden [!DNL Analytics] soll.
-Sie können eine vordefinierte [!DNL Analytics] Konversionsmetrik oder ein [!DNL Analytics] benutzerdefiniertes Ereignis verwenden.
+   Choose **[!UICONTROL Use an Analytics metric]** and then select a metric from [!DNL Analytics] for use as the optimization goal.
+You can use an out-of-box [!DNL Analytics] conversion metric, or an [!DNL Analytics] custom event.

 1. Speichern und aktivieren Sie Ihre Aktivität.